de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Preliminaries

-The Cauchy kernel plays important role in this framework as it is the analogue in the compact real Riemann surface to the kernel $\frac{1}{-i(z-\overline{w})}$ in the upper half--plane.
-In the line bundle case, unlike the vector bundle case, the Cauchy kernel can be described explicitly by (see \cite{av3})
+The Cauchy kernel plays an important role in this framework as it is the analogue in the compact real Riemann surface to of the kernel $\frac{1}{-i(z-\overline{w})}$ in the upper half--plane.
+In the line bundle case, unlike the vector bundle case (for explicit formulas for the Cauchy kernel in the vector valued case in genus one, see \cite{MR3584679}), the Cauchy kernel can be described explicitly by (see \cite{av3})